Harshit457/Medical-Food-Management/README.md

-# Hospital Management System
+# Hospital Food Management System

-This project is a web application designed to manage hospital operations efficiently.
+This project is a web application designed to manage hospital food operations efficiently.
 It includes features for managing staff, inventory, and more.

 ---